pdebuyl/fortran_hash_table/README.md

 - The documentation of the module `dictionary_m`.
 - The [list of files and test programs](files.html)
 - The [coverage data](coverage/index.html) generated from lcov and genhtml.

+## See also

+I am neither the first or the only person having implemented a hash table in Fortran.
+While the implementations below did not fit my design goals, they might suit you just fine.

+- [HASTY](https://github.com/szaghi/HASTY) by Stefano Zaghi: *HASh Table fortran container exploting coarraY*.
+- In [FLIBS](http://flibs.sourceforge.net/) by Arjen Markus, `dictionaries` is a *Generic source code for implementing a mapping of strings to data.*
+- The Fortran Wiki has a [page on hash tables](http://fortranwiki.org/fortran/show/Hash+tables).